 Alice Jordan looks forward to moving into The Grey House, an 18th-century residence in a village full of friendly eccentrics.
 But the change of scenery leads to even greater changes, as she forms a sudden, fierce friendship with an independent young woman named Clodagh-a friendship that will take her husband, the villagers, and Alice herself by complete surprise.

-JOANNA TROLLOPE has been writing for over thirty years.
-Her enormously successful contemporary works of fiction, several of which have been televised, include Other People’s Children, Marrying the Mistress, Girl from the South, Brother & Sister, Second Honeymoon and her… More about Joanna Trollope
+Joanna Trollope has been writing for more than 30 years.
+Her enormously successful contemporary works of fiction, several of which have been televised, include Other People’s Children, Marrying the Mistress, Girl from the South, Brother & Sister, Second Honeymoon, and Friday Nights.
+She was awarded the OBE in… More about Joanna Trollope

 Paperback | $15.00

 Published by Berkley Sep 03, 2002| 304 Pages| 5-1/8 x 8| ISBN 9780425186053